THIS SECTION CONTAINS INFORMATION ON THE BELOW TECHNIQUES

 The first reported birth from this technique was in 1992.
 A pregnancy rate of 10 to 30% is expected, depending on the woman’s age and the number and quality of the embryos transferred.

 These are surgical techniques to collect sperm from the testis or epididymis of a man who has a blockage in the ducts between his testes and penis, and therefore no sperm in his ejaculate.
-Collection is usually done by needle aspiration (PESA), or a small biopsy of the testes (TESE), if the aspiration is not successful in obtaining sperm.
-IVF and ICSI techniques, mentioned above, are used to achieve fertilisation in the laboratory because of the small number of sperm obtained with this method.
+Collection is usually done by needle aspiration (PESA), or a small biopsy of the testes (TESE).
+If the aspiration is successful in obtaining sperm, IVF and ICSI techniques, mentioned above, are used to achieve fertilisation in the laboratory because of the small number of sperm obtained with this method.
 The first reported birth from this technique was in 1985, but pregnancies were very rare until ICSI became available.
 The pregnancy rate is the same as that expected for IVF and ICSI.

 This is a technique used when one or both partner’s carry a serious genetic disease.
-It combines the techniques of IVF and ICSI with the removal of 1 or 2 cells from the embryo, when it is at least three days old.
+It combines the techniques of IVF and ICSI with the removal of cells from the embryo, when it is three to 6 days old.
 The cells are examined to see if the embryo is at risk of having the genetic condition.
 Only those embryos that are not affected are transferred.
 It is an alternative for couples who wish to avoid the possibility of a termination later in pregnancy.
 We can assist you to have this treatment in association with another fertility service.

 The first reported birth from this technique was in 1985.
-The pregnancy rate is less than expected for IVF and ICSI, probably due to the extra procedures carried out on the embryo.
+The pregnancy rate can be less than expected for IVF and ICSI, depending on the techniques used, and also depends on whether there are embryos available for transfer.